granthale/granthale.com2/data/musings/japan.md

 date: '2023-09-29'
 id: 'japan'
 ---
-#### Here is a short list of the cultural differences I noticed in Japan
+**Japan was one of the most interesting countries that I've ever been to.
+It was incredibly first-world, austere, kind and unique.
+Here are the main cultural differences that I noticed during my two weeks there:**

 #### Social Etiquette